BattMoTeam/BattMo/readme.rst

-The Battery Modelling Toolbox (BatMo) is framework for continuum modelling of electrochemical devices.
+BatMo is framework for continuum modelling of electrochemical devices.
 ================================================================

 .. raw:: html